 What is RQDA and what are its features?

 RDQA is a R package for Qualitative Data Analysis, a free (free as freedom) qualitative analysis software application (BSD license).
-It works on Windows, Linux/FreeBSD and (probably) the Mac OSX platforms.
+It works on Windows, Linux/FreeBSD and Mac OSX platforms.
 RQDA is an easy to use tool to assist in the analysis of textual data.
 At the moment it only supports plain text formatted data.
 All the information is stored in a SQLite database via the R package of RSQLite.
 The GUI is based on RGtk2, via the aid of gWidgetsRGtk2.
 It includes a number of standard Computer-Aided Qualitative Data Analysis features.
 In addition it seamlessly integrates with R, which means that a) statistical analysis on the coding is possible, and b) functions for data manipulation and analysis can be easily extended by writing R functions.
 To some extent, RQDA and R make an integrated platform for both quantitative and qualitative data analysis.

 Through the GUI, RQDA can:

 Import PDF highlights which is useful for content management of literature (reliant on rjpod)

 Support non-English documents.
 Simplified Chinese Character is well-tested under Windows as well as Debian Linux (with locale of zh_CN.UTF-8)

 Memos of documents, codes, coding, project, files and more